The NIH Almanac

 The Research Centers in Minority Institutions Program (RCMI) enhances the research capacity and infrastructure at minority institutions that offer doctorates in the health professions or health sciences by expanding human and physical resources for conducting basic, clinical, and translational research.

-The Transdisciplinary Collaborative Centers for Health Disparities Research Program establishes specialized centers that support transdisciplinary coalitions focused on priority areas in minority health and health disparities research, such as health policy and the social determinants of health.
+The Transdisciplinary Collaborative Centers for Health Disparities Research Program establishes specialized centers that support transdisciplinary coalitions focused on priority areas in minority health and health disparities research, such as health policy, the social determinants of health, and men’s health.
 Coalitions bring together academic institutions, community organizations, service providers and systems, government agencies, and other stakeholders.
-The program supports targeted research, implementation, and dissemination activities that transcend customary approaches and "silo" organizational structures to address critical questions at multiple levels.
+The program supports targeted research, implementation, and dissemination activities that transcend customary approaches and “silo” organizational structures to address critical questions at multiple levels.